-Our goal, as always, is for students to have the opportunity to explore the larger world around them and to apply the school motto, Pro Vita Non Pro Schola Discimus, "Learning—not just for school but for life.”
+The goal of this program is for students to have the opportunity to explore the larger world around them and to embrace the School motto: Pro Vita Non Pro Schola Discimus, "Learning—not just for school but for life.”
 Pro Vita offers more than 60 courses, a lunchtime workshop series, several site-based excursions, and various guest speakers, which allow students to uncover new talents and discover lifelong pursuits.

 During Pro Vita there's a lot going on—classes, off-campus trips, performances, speakers, and special events.
 You can keep up with all of the excitement here or by following our Pro Vita Instagram account.